 Pursuant to the terms of the amended earn-out arrangement ("Cycleo Amended Earn-Out") with the former stockholders of Cycleo SAS ("Cycleo Earn-Out Beneficiaries"), which the Company acquired on March 7, 2012, the Company potentially may make payments totaling up to approximately \$16.0 million based on the achievement of a combination of certain revenue and operating income milestones over a defined period ("Cycleo Defined Earn-Out Period").
 The Cycleo Defined Earn-Out Period covers the period April 27, 2015 to April 26, 2020.
 For certain of the Cycleo Earn-Out Beneficiaries, payment of the earn-out liability is contingent upon continued employment and is accounted for as post-acquisition compensation expense over the service period.
-The portion of the earn-out liability that is not dependent on continued employment is not considered as compensation expense.
-The Company has recorded a liability for the Cycleo Amended Earn-Out of \$6.3 million and \$1.8 million as of January 31, 2016 and January 25, 2015, respectively, of which \$2.2 million is expected to be paid within twelve months.
+The portion of the earn-out liability for the Cycleo Amended Earn-Out of \$6.3 million and \$1.8 million as of January 31, 2016 and January 25, 2015, respectively, of which \$2.2 million is expected to be paid within twelve months.
 The increase in the liability for the Cycleo Amended Earn-out since January 25, 2015 corresponds to the compensation expense recorded in fiscal year 2016.